KaralicIrena/Laptop_shop/README.md

 # Laptop_shop
-A project for exam on Faculty of Organizational Sciences
+Web store for a laptop purchase written in PHP programing language as a project for exam